A.4.2 Non-Standard Argument Evaluation

 The local values assigned to i are cleared.

-If there are several iteration variables, the same procedure is followed for each variable in turn, for every value of all the preceding variables.
+If there are several iteration variables, the same procedure is followed for each variable in turn.

 The left-hand sides of assignments are only partially evaluated.